CSCE313-SP23-Kebo/quiz-4-2-a/README.md

 ## Important notes:
 1. Usage: `sudo python3 sniffer.py`
+1. Refer to the sample outputs is /sample_outputs
 1. Your program will be manually tested for correctness with additional test cases.
 1. Your program should execute with no errors and warnings.